junxit/us-congress-bills-115/metadata.md

 - 2017-10-31 — Placed on the Union Calendar, Calendar No. 273.
 - 2017-10-31 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-373, Part I.
 - 2017-10-31 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-373, Part I.
+- 2017-11-01 — Rules Committee Resolution H. Res.
+600 Reported to House.
+Rule provides for consideration of H.R.
+849 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+- 2017-11-02 — Considered under the provisions of rule H. Res.
+600. (consideration: CR H8413-8421)
+- 2017-11-02 — DEBATE - The House proceeded with one hour of debate on H.R.
+849.
+- 2017-11-02 — House amendment offered
+- 2017-11-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-02 — On passage Passed by the Yeas and Nays: 307 - 111 (Roll no. 604). (text: CR H8413)
+- 2017-11-02 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 307 - 111 (Roll no. 604).(text: CR H8413)
+- 2017-11-02 — Rule H. Res.
+600 passed House.
+- 2017-11-02 — Rule provides for consideration of H.R.
+849 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+- 2017-11-02 — The previous question was ordered pursuant to the rule.